The Sandlot

-The Sandlot (released in some countries as The Sandlot Kids) is a 1993 American coming-of-age sports comedy film written by David Mickey Evans and Robert Gunter.
+The Sandlot is a 1993 American coming-of-age sports comedy film written by David Mickey Evans and Robert Gunter.
 Evans also directed the film and served as a narrator.
-It tells the story of a group of young baseball players during the summer of 1962.
-It stars Tom Guiry, Mike Vitar, Karen Allen, Denis Leary, and James Earl Jones.
-The film is set in the San Fernando Valley in Los Angeles, California and the filming locations were in Midvale, Salt Lake City, and Ogden, Utah.
+It tells the story of a diverse group of young baseball players during Summer 1962.
+The film stars Tom Guiry, Mike Vitar, Karen Allen, Denis Leary, and James Earl Jones.
+It is set in the San Fernando Valley in Los Angeles, California, and the filming locations were in Midvale, Salt Lake City, and Ogden, Utah.

-The film was released on April 7, 1993, by 20th Century Fox.
-It grossed over $34 million worldwide and has since become a cult film.
-It was followed by two direct-to-video sequels The Sandlot 2 (2005) and The Sandlot: Heading Home (2007).
+The Sandlot was released on April 7, 1993, by 20th Century Fox.
+The film grossed over $34 million worldwide, and was followed by two direct-to-video sequels The Sandlot 2 (2005) and The Sandlot: Heading Home (2007).